linux-minidisc/linux-minidisc/README.md

 Add enums `NetMDEncoding`, `NetMDTrackFlags` and `NetMDChannels`.
 Add functions `netmd_get_encoding_name()` and `netmd_track_flags_to_string()`.
 Remove the old `find_pair()` APIs that were used for this purpose before.

+## `netmd_get_track_info()` convenience method and struct

+In many cases, a caller wants to retrieve all the information for a track (name, duration, format) at once, as well as e.g. strip the "LP:" prefix of a track.

+This is now possible using a new struct and function to query the track info all at once.
+The struct that is filled also has proper enum types, and takes care of storing the title string, so it's all nice and tidy in a single place.